Diabetic patients are more likely to develop periodontal disease, which in turn can increase blood sugar and diabetic complications.

 People who have diabetes know the disease can harm the eyes, nerves, kidneys, heart and other important systems in the body.
 Did you know diabetes can also cause problems in your mouth?
 Periodontal disease can lead to painful chewing difficulties and even tooth loss.
 Dry mouth, often a symptom of undetected diabetes, can cause soreness, ulcers, infections, and tooth decay.
 Smoking makes these problems worse.

 What can I do?

 Good blood glucose control is key to controlling and preventing mouth problems.
 People with poor blood glucose control get gum disease more often and more severely than people whose diabetes is well controlled.
-Daily brushing and flossing, regular dental check-ups and good blood glucose control are the best defense against the oral complications of diabetes.
+Daily brushing and flossing, regular dental check-ups by a periodontist, and good blood glucose control are the best defense against the oral complications of diabetes.